doug-square/dgsq.net/README.md

   -f, --force-rebuild     Ignore cache and rebuild all files --config FILE           Use a specific configuration file (e.g., my_config.sh)
-                          instead of the default config.sh --theme NAME            Override the theme specified in the config file for this build --site-url URL          Override the SITE_URL specified in the config file for this build --output DIR            Build the site to a specific output directory
+                          instead of the default config.sh --src DIR               Override the SRC_DIR specified in the config file --pages DIR             Override the PAGES_DIR specified in the config file --drafts DIR            Override the DRAFTS_DIR specified in the config file --output DIR            Build the site to a specific output directory --templates DIR         Override the TEMPLATES_DIR specified in the config file --themes-dir DIR        Override the THEMES_DIR specified in the config file --theme NAME            Override the theme specified in the config file for this build --static DIR            Override the STATIC_DIR specified in the config file --site-url URL          Override the SITE_URL specified in the config file for this build
 ```

 ### Internationalization (i18n)